HOME | COURSES HELPS AUDITS STORE SERMONS NOTES NEWS CERTIFICATION JOBS BOOKS LINKS PRIVACY CONTACT

-Training Tips for the Trainer
+Training Tips for Trainers

 • Use the KISS rule (Keep it Simple, Stupid).
 Tailor training, so that everyone can grasp what it is you're trying to say.